Maryland Code, Transportation § 25-108

 Current as of December 31, 2021 | Updated by FindLaw Staff

-(a) In this section, “HOV lane” means a high occupancy vehicle lane, the use of which is restricted by a traffic control device during specified times to vehicles carrying at least a specified number of occupants.
+(a) In this section, “HOV lane” means a high occupancy vehicle lane designated by the State Highway Administration whose use is restricted by a traffic control device during specified times to vehicles carrying at least a specified number of occupants.

 (b) This section applies only to a plug-in electric drive vehicle that has a maximum speed capability of at least 65 miles per hour.

-(2) The Administration may charge a fee, not to exceed $20, for issuing a permit under this section.
+(2) The Administration shall charge a fee, not to exceed $20, for issuing a permit under this section.

 (3) The Administration, on the recommendation of the State Highway Administration, may limit the number of permits issued to ensure HOV lane operations are not degraded to an unacceptable level.